 - any injury including personal injury, death, or property damage caused by TermScout;

-- TermScout’s gross negligence or willful misconduct; or
+- TermScout’s gross negligence or willful misconduct by the Indemnifying Party;

-- any infringement or alleged infringement by TermScout and/or any Services provided by TermScout of any third-party’s intellectual property rights, except to the extent that such infringement or alleged infringement is attributable in whole or in part to:
+- any infringement or alleged infringement of any third-party’s intellectual property rights arising from any Services provided by TermScout, except to the extent that such infringement or alleged infringement is caused in whole or in part by:

 - modifications to the Services made by anyone other than TermScout;

-- instructions or specifications Customer or an Indemnified Party provided to TermScout;
+- instructions or specifications Customer provided to TermScout;

-- use by the Customer or an Indemnified Party of outdated versions of the Services;
+- use by the Customer of outdated versions of the Services;

 - third party software or components; or

-Customer will give TermScout prompt written notice of any Third Party Action for which it is seeking indemnity.
-TermScout will control the defense and settlement of such Third Party Action, but Customer will have the right to participate in the defense of any such Third Party Action with counsel of its own choosing at Customer’s cost.
-In no event will TermScout settle, compromise or consent to the entry of a judgment in a manner that that would impose any unindemnified or nonmonetary liability on Customer, without Customer’s prior written consent, which shall not be unreasonably withheld.
+The Indemnified Party will give the Indemnifying Party prompt written notice of any Third Party Action for which it is seeking indemnity.
+The Indemnifying Party will control the defense and settlement of such Third Party Action, but the Indemnified Party will have the right to participate in the defense of any such Third Party Action with counsel of its own choosing at the Indemnified Party’s cost.
+In no event will the Indemnifying Party settle, compromise or consent to the entry of a judgment in a manner that is detrimental to the Indemnified Party, without the Indemnified Party’s prior written consent, which shall not be unreasonably withheld.

 13. Limitation of Liability

-EXCEPT WITH RESPECT TO ANY CLAIM ARISING UNDER (i) SECTION 8 (Confidential Information), (ii) TERMSCOUT’S OBLIGATIONS UNDER SECTION 12 (Indemnification), (iii) CUSTOMER’S PAYMENT OBLIGATIONS, OR (iv) ANY THIRD PARTY CLAIM RESULTING FROM TERMSCOUT’S BREACH OF ANY TERMS APPLICABLE TO CUSTOMER CONTENT UNDER SECTION 29 (Data Rights and Security): (A) NEITHER PARTY SHALL BE LIABLE FOR ANY LOSS OF USE, INTERRUPTION OF BUSINESS, LOST PROFITS, OR ANY INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OF ANY KIND REGARDLESS OF THE FORM OF ACTION WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT PRODUCT LIABILITY, OR OTHERWISE, EVEN IF IT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES; AND (B) IN NO EVENT SHALL EITHER PARTY’S AGGREGATE LIABILITY UNDER THE AGREEMENT EXCEED THE AMOUNTS PAID OR PAYABLE BY CUSTOMER TO TERMSCOUT PURSUANT TO THE AGREEMENT IN THE TWELVE (12) MONTHS PRECEDING THE ACTION THAT GAVE RISE TO THE LIABILITY.
+EXCEPT WITH RESPECT TO ANY CLAIM ARISING UNDER (i) SECTION 2 (Ownership and Use of Services), (ii) SECTION 8 (Confidential Information), (iii) EITHER PARTY’S OBLIGATIONS UNDER SECTION 12 (Indemnification), or (iv) CUSTOMER’S PAYMENT OBLIGATIONS: (A) NEITHER PARTY SHALL BE LIABLE FOR ANY LOSS OF USE, INTERRUPTION OF BUSINESS, LOST PROFITS, OR ANY INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OF ANY KIND REGARDLESS OF THE FORM OF ACTION WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT PRODUCT LIABILITY, OR OTHERWISE, EVEN IF IT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES; AND (B) IN NO EVENT SHALL EITHER PARTY’S AGGREGATE LIABILITY UNDER THE AGREEMENT EXCEED THE AMOUNTS PAID OR PAYABLE BY CUSTOMER TO TERMSCOUT PURSUANT TO THE AGREEMENT IN THE TWELVE (12) MONTHS PRECEDING THE ACTION THAT GAVE RISE TO THE LIABILITY (the “General Liability Cap”).
+IN THE CASE OF THIRD-PARTY CLAIMS ARISING FROM TERMSCOUT’S BREACH OF ANY TERMS APPLICABLE TO CUSTOMER CONTENT UNDER SECTION 30 (Data Rights and Security) TERMSCOUT’S TOTAL LIABILITY TO CUSTOMER AND ITS AFFILIATES FOR ALL SUCH CLAIMS IN THE AGGREGATE (FOR DAMAGES OR LIABILITY OF ANY TYPE) WILL NOT EXCEED TWO TIMES (2X) THE GENERAL LIABILITY CAP.

 Both parties shall comply with all applicable laws and regulations in their performance under the Agreement including without limitation all applicable laws and regulations enacted to combat bribery and corruption.

-TermScout may use Customer’s trademarks, service marks, trade names, or logo to make public statements regarding the existence of or details regarding the parties’ relationship.
+TermScout may use Customer’s trademarks, service marks, trade names, or logo to make public statements regarding the existence of or details regarding the parties’ relationship without asking for Customer’s consent.

 Neither party shall assign its rights or obligations or delegate its duties under this Agreement without the prior written consent of the other party, which consent will not be unreasonably withheld or delayed.
-Notwithstanding the foregoing, a party may assign this Agreement to a successor to substantially all of its capital stock or assets (whether by sale, merger or otherwise), without the consent of the other party.
-The Agreement shall be binding upon and inure to the benefit of the parties hereto and their respective successors and permitted assigns, if any.
+However, a party may assign this Agreement to any third party who replaces the original party as owner of substantially all of its capital stock or assets (whether by sale, merger, corporate reorganization, or otherwise), without the consent of the other party.
+The Agreement shall be binding upon and be for the benefit of the parties to the Agreement and their respective successors and permitted assigns, if any.

 17. Audit Rights

 Unless otherwise specified in an Ordering Document, each party will maintain reasonable records relevant to its performance under the Agreement and will retain those records for as long as is required by law.
-Customer may, upon reasonable notice to TermScout, audit those relevant records of TermScout as needed to ensure the accuracy of TermScout’s billing and/or security practices.
+Customer may, at reasonable intervals, upon reasonable notice to TermScout, audit those relevant records of TermScout as needed to ensure the accuracy of TermScout’s billing and/or security practices.
 Any such audit will be conducted at Customer’s sole expense and in a manner as to not unreasonably interfere with TermScout’s business activities.
-In order to conduct an audit of billing practices, Customer must have paid or been charged at least $50,000 USD in the twelve months preceding the audit request.
-In order to conduct an audit of security practices, Customer must demonstrate that TermScout was or is in possession of sensitive information of Customer.
+In order to conduct an audit of billing practices, Customer must have paid TermScout or been charged at least $50,000 USD in the twelve months preceding the audit request.
+In order to conduct an audit of security practices, TermScout must have been in possession of sensitive information of Customer.
 Customer audits seeking information beyond billing accuracy or security practices are not permitted.

 All notices must be in writing addressed to an authorized representative of the other party.
 Notice will be deemed given to TermScout when sent by confirmed email to email@example.com with a copy to firstname.lastname@example.org.
 Notice will be deemed given to Customer when sent by confirmed email to an authorized representative of Customer.